Avinash96-gthb/MetalPractice/README.md

 ## 📄 License

-This repository contains my own code adaptations.
+This repository contains my own code adaptations and is This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details..
 The original tutorial materials are subject to their own license, available in the original repository.